Sovereign-Labs/sovereign-sdk/module-system/sov-modules-stf-template/README.md

 The `Runtime` struct acts as the entry point where all the rollup modules are assembled together.
 The `#[derive]` macro generates the necessary implementations for the `Genesis and DispatchCall` traits from the `sov-module-api` crate.

-To obtain an instance of the `StateTransitionFunction`, you can pass a`Runtime`, to the `AppTemplate::new(..)` method.
+To obtain an instance of the `StateTransitionFunction`, you can pass a`Runtime`, to the `StfBlueprint::new(..)` method.
 This ensures that the implementation of the `StateTransitionFunction` is straightforward and does not require manual integration or complex setup steps.